l-palermo/react-amplify-app/README.md

 CATURDAY is a simple web app that allows the user to find cool gif and easily share them with friends.
 It uses AWS Amplify for user authentication, securely store data and user metadata and for the CI/CD lifecycle.
 React as UI library tool, webpack, babel, post-css, css-module and jest/enzyme.

-The goal is to add a database and allow the users to create their own gif collection.

 ---

 `Todos:`<br>
-`ACCESSIBILITY & See a confirmation message before delete & React.Lazy for code splitting`<br>
 `Create a GitHub packages repo and migrate app components`<br>
+`Allow mobile user to copy gif element directly istead of url`<br>
-`Refactor database queries to catch error and adjust test`<br>
+`Refactor database mock queries to catch error and adjust test`<br>
-`Refactor components to be context agnostic - Almost done`<br>
 `Review test and code structure - Some`<br>
 `Add message as sign up verification method`<br>